Last updated: 06/11/2020

 If you've tried to do an online shop recently, you'll know just how hard it is to come by one of those coveted delivery slots.
-For those who are vulnerable, however, this can be particularly tricky, as online orders can be the only way to get groceries without having to rely on someone else to visit the shop for you.
-Many supermarkets are tackling the problem by rolling out new measures where extremely vulnerable people will get priority deliveries.
-Here's what you need to know, including which shops are introducing this and how to check if you qualify.
-Don't forget to share your experiences of registering as a vulnerable shopper on our forum.
+For those who are vulnerable, however, this can be particularly tricky during lockdown, so supermarkets are offering priority slots to those who were previously told to shield.
+Here's what you need to know, including how to check if you qualify.

 Sign up to our newsletter for more coronavirus updates...